2023 stamp price increases are about to kick in

 |$10.40

-The USPS points out that most its price hikes are “well below the rate of inflation.”
+The USPS points out that most of its price hikes are “well below the rate of inflation.”

 The price for two other shipping services, Parcel Select Ground and USPS Connect Local, will remain unchanged, the Postal Service says.